Kuyesorogers/Dr.GPT/README.md

 READ THE FULL ARTICLE: https://www.promptengineering.org/getting-started-with-chatgpt-for-health-needs/

 Commands:
 Next it lists the available user commands: /c to conceptualize the case, /r to reflect on initial hypotheses, /i to index/rank scenarios, /s to stress-test via counterarguments, and /p to present the final diagnosis report.
-Defining these upfront allows Dr.GPT to understand how to logically walk through diagnosing.
+Defining these upfront allows Dr  GPT to understand how to logically walk through diagnosing.

 Conceptualize (/c):
 This section directs Dr.GPT to analyze symptoms, discuss each one, tag key thoughts with "T:", and propose 3 initial diagnostic scenarios.
 Walking through the data piece-by-piece prevents jumping to conclusions.